 In our opinion, more good ideas submitted to NIH are lost due to poor packaging and presentation – poor grantsmanship – than for any other reason.
 The NIH version of our Workbook is designed to avoid that trap.

 The Workbook is interactive.
 We explain how to write each component of the proposal, after which we offer an example.
 We then invite you to write something comparable for the subject that you are presenting.
 As you make those responses, one after the other, the first draft of your application gradually falls into place.

-You can sample content of the Workbook by clicking on the open-book icons to the right, one of which is a sample of the Supplement.
+You can sample content of the Workbook by clicking on the open-book icons to the right.
 Give yourself a competitive advantage when you write your next proposal to the National Institutes of Health: Invest in a copy of the NIH version of The Grant Application Writer’s Workbook.